 The bottom line is that we need to stop hiding and start being honest about our feelings.
-This is not to say that we should express every emotion we feel but rather that we need to recognise and acknowledge them.
-When doing so, we can improve our relationships with others, boost our well-being and help create healthier workplace cultures.
+This is not to say that we should express every emotion we feel, but rather that we need to recognise and acknowledge them.
+By doing so, we can improve our relationships with others, boost our well-being, and help create healthier workplace cultures.